 Black Mental Health Graduate Academy

 In 2016, William James College’s Center for Multicultural and Global Mental Health inaugurated the Black Mental Health Graduate Academy.
-The Academy—a leadership and mentoring program—is designed to recruit and mentor Academy Scholars—talented Black individuals committed to pursuing graduate degrees in mental health counseling and psychology.
-The Academy represents William James College’s (WJC) commitment to decreasing racial/ethnic disparities by diversifying the mental health workforce.
+The Academy—a leadership and mentoring program—is designed to recruit and mentor Academy Scholars—talented Black individuals committed to pursuing graduate degrees in mental health counseling, psychology, and leadership.
+The Academy represents William James College’s commitment to decreasing racial and ethnic disparities by diversifying the mental health workforce.

-The Academy’s Mentorship Program provides critical cultural and academic support to our Scholars.
+The Academy’s Leadership and Mentoring Program provides you with critical cultural and academic support.
 In addition, the Academy’s Professional Development Program provides career orientation, skill building, and professional enrichment to support Scholars’ academic and career excellence.
-The Academy is committed to developing future leaders by:
+The Academy is committed to developing you as a future leader by:

 - Reinforcing Scholars’ appreciation for multiculturalism and developing relationships with individuals from diverse cultural backgrounds.